little-yellow-bean/vue-bs-modal/README.md

 import App from "./App.vue";
 import Modal from "vue-bs-modal";

-// you have to import bootstrap css. import "bootstrap/dist/css/bootstrap.min.css";
+// you have to include bootstrap css in your project.
+(Bootstrap 5 is recommended) import "bootstrap/dist/css/bootstrap.min.css";
 // import bootstrap icons (this is not required, you can use your own icon class) import "bootstrap-icons/font/bootstrap-icons.css";